coliff/dark-mode-switch/README.md

 ## To Enable DarkMode in Android Webview
 - You need DOM Storage API in order to make this work with WebView.
-- Inside OnCreate under WebView paste this line
+- Inside OnCreate under WebView paste this line.

 `WebSettings.setDomStorageEnabled(true)`